DCROverfittingProtection

 It compares this DCR measurement to the validation set to gauge whether the synthetic data is overfit.
 Steps:

-Go through every row in the synthetic data and measure the DCR from the real data (see DCR Algorithm in next section).
+Go through every row in the synthetic data and measure the DCR from the real training data (see DCR Algorithm in next section).

 Go through the same rows in the synthetic data and measure the DCR from the validation data instead (see DCR algorithm in next section).

-Now for every row of synthetic data, we'll have a DCR score for the real data and the validation data.
+Now for every row of synthetic data, we'll have a DCR score for the real training data and the validation data.
 Sort the synthetic data into two bins:

-Set S_r: The synthetic data rows that are closer to the real data than the validation data
+Set S_r: The synthetic data rows that are closer to the real training data than the validation data

-Set S_v: The remaining synthetic data rows (i.e. that are NOT closer to the real data than the validation)
+Set S_v: The remaining synthetic data rows (i.e. that are NOT closer to the real training data than the validation)

-The final score is based on the proportion of synthetic data rows that are closer to the real data than the validation.
+The final score is based on the proportion of synthetic data rows that are closer to the real training data than the validation.

 DCR Algorithm